This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

 This course will take a deep look at some of the issues facing our democracy from the perspectives of the law, ethics, and political philosophy.
-Though the lens of classic and contemporary texts in moral and political philosophy, judicial opinion, and current events we will examine questions like: Should a nation sell the right to immigrate?
+Through the lens of classic and contemporary texts in moral and political philosophy, judicial opinion, and current events we will examine questions like: How should a nation decide who gets to immigrate?
 What is the proper role of money in politics?
-What do we mean by “equality” and why does it matter?
-What should we do when what is right does is not the same as what is legal in a democracy?
+Are there any justifiable limits to free speech on college campuses?
+What do we mean by “equality,” or "justice," and why does it matter?
+What should we do when what is right is not the same as what is legal in a democracy?
 Students will learn the fundamentals of ethical reasoning while debating the rightness of pressing matters facing our democracy.

-The students will gain a familiarity with the classic texts of moral and political philosophy from Jeremy Bentham, JS Mill, Benjamin Constant, Immanuel Kant, and Aristotle.
-They will also engage with contemporary moral and political philosophers like Elizabeth Anderson, Tommy Shelby, and Michael Sandel, as well as prominent (and in two cases Nobel prize-winning) economists Anthony Downs, Gary Becker, and Gregory Mankiw.
-Finally, they will read opinions from the Supreme Court of the US, as well as state and federal courts.
-The goal for students to bring all these resources to bear on contemporary challenges to democracy, like: the role of money politics, employment discrimination, affirmative action, and immigration.
+Students will gain a familiarity with the classic texts of moral and political philosophy from Jeremy Bentham, JS Mill, Benjamin Constant, Jean-Jacques Rousseau, Immanuel Kant, and Aristotle.
+Students will read the writings of contemporary moral and political philosophers such as Elizabeth Anderson, Tommie Shelby, and Michael Sandel, as well as prominent economists and cultural critics.
+Finally, the class will read opinions from the Supreme Court of the United States, as well as state and federal courts.
+The goal for students is to bring all these resources to bear on contemporary challenges to democracy, like: the role of money politics, employment discrimination, free speech debates, affirmative action, and immigration.

-Concerning the instructor's background: I'm a lawyer who worked, inter alia, for a Federal appellate judge and a civil rights NGO, and am now an advanced PhD candidate in political theory at Harvard (ABD) who has won numerous university commendations for excellence in teaching, always in ethics, political philosophy, or political science.
+The course instructor is an attorney who has worked for a Federal appellate judge, a civil rights NGO, and as an advisor to governments, and is now an advanced PhD candidate in political theory at Harvard (ABD).
+He has won numerous university commendations for excellence in teaching, always in ethics, political philosophy, or political science.

-Prerequisites: A political science background is not required, however, students should be prepared to delve into several demanding readings (ex., Kant) with a spirit of willingness, challenge and curiosity.
+Prerequisites: There are no prerequisites for this course.
+However, students should be prepared to delve into challenging readings with a spirit of willingness, collaboration, and curiosity.